FFSVC/FFSVC2022_Baseline_System/README.md

 ## Task1

 ### Step 1.
 Data preparation
-The data preparation file follows the Kaldi form that participants need "wav.scp", "utt2spk" and "spk2utt" files for training dir, and "wav.scp" and "trials" for valuation dir
+The data preparation file follows the Kaldi form that participants need "wav.scp", "utt2spk" and "spk2utt" files for training dir, and "wav.scp" and "trials" for valuation dir.
 The "./data/Vox2dev/" shows the training example fiels and "./data/Vox1-O" shows the valuation example files.

-there are five data dir need to be prepared:
+There are five data dir need to be prepared:

 ```shell
 ./data/Vox2dev/